wp-plugins/ad-injection/readme.txt

 5. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.2.0.6 =
+* Fix problem with debug output.
+* Reduce memory on admin side for blogs with large numbers of tags.
+* More detailed debug for PHP exec errors.
+* Colour debug table changes.

 = 1.2.0.5 =
 * Fix: Problem with adinjblocked cookie reading.